JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 * Terminate the assembly process

 *Conveners are responsible for measuring and reporting on support for proposed policy across the assembly.
-(The open data approach means others are also able to do this.*
+The open data approach means others are also able to do this.*

+* Organise votes to be taken on proposals at regular intervals

 * Create and maintain ways of measuring and reporting support for proposed policy across the assembly
 * Measure support for proposed policy across the assembly